 Spend a day or two exploring the boardwalks in the Upper Geyser Basin and you’ll witness dozens of geysers.
-Stop by the visitor education center or download our Geyser App to get predictions for the handful of geysers with regular intervals between eruptions.
+Stop by the visitor education center to get predictions for the handful of geysers with regular intervals between eruptions.

 Lakes & Rivers